iivanoo/covid-apps-observer/data/data_us/reports/resources/com.healthtap.userhtexpress___7.27.2/report.md

 > Im from pakistan.
 Can I consult a doctor using this app?
 If so, then how would it be charged.
 PS: i only need consultation for adjusting my exisiting medicines<br> :date: __2021-01-20 21:18:03__

 > Awesome this is the best telemedicine service out there.
 Health tap doctors listen and actually care!
 I can't thank you health tap enough for actually bringing quality and affordable health Care to everyone.
 I honestly can't imagine not having health tap you are Lifesavers.
 I had I tell everyone and will continue to tell everyone to use health tap!
 Thank You<br> :date: __2021-01-19 08:56:35__

-> Great, fast, and excellent service<br> :date: __2021-01-09 02:05:56__

-> Very Professional...easy to navigate app...Md was Friendly, professional and took exceptional care of my medical situation.
-As a Registered Nurse for 25 plus years, I highly recommend this service and find it far superior to one other app I've tried.<br> :date: __2021-01-06 15:11:33__

-> best app ever spoke to a real doctor and getting treatment right away no lines no 40 min waiting rooms i love it<br> :date: __2020-12-28 22:29:25__